How to get a divorce - step by step

 Can you divorce online?

 Yes, you can apply for a divorce online through the government website.
-It is possible to print and post your divorce application to court, however, this can take longer than the online process.
+It is possible to print and post your divorce application to the court, however, this can take longer than the online process.

 How long does it take to get a divorce online?